 In 2014 a review was published by Panda & Cherian in which the effects of vitamin E on chickens were described.
 It was concluded that vitamin E is important for the maintenance of good health, productivity and reproductivity.
 Vitamin E is also important for the protection of cells against oxidative stress caused by polyunsaturated fatty acids.
 The occurrence of oxidative stress is decreased by the activity of lipid peroxidase and an increase in the activity of glutathione peroxidase (GSH0Px).
 This has been shown for newly hatched broilers at a concentration of 300 IU/kg feed.
 The amount of vitamin E required however depends on the concentration of fatty acids in the feed.
 In this review it is also described that the concentration of vitamin E in recently hatched broilers declines rapidly from 100 to 5% in the first nine days of live, which indicates that this vitamin is important during the first days of live.
-Supplementing these chicks quickly enough is difficult, but the supplementation of breeders also results in an increased concentration of vitamin E in the embryo [77].
+Supplementing these chicks quickly enough is difficult, but the supplementation of breeders also results in an increased concentration of vitamin E in the embryo [78].

 Vitamin E is important for the immune reaction of broilers when they are exposed to viruses and bacteria.
-The antibody response is better in broilers which received feed with an additional 25-50 IU/kg compared to broilers given feed with 10.2 IU [78].
-Also Boa-Amponsem et al. concluded that additional vitamin E (300 mg/kg instead of 10 mg/kg feed) resulted in a better immune reaction[79].
+The antibody response is better in broilers which received feed with an additional 25-50 IU/kg compared to broilers given feed with 10.2 IU [79].
+Also Boa-Amponsem et al. concluded that additional vitamin E (300 mg/kg instead of 10 mg/kg feed) resulted in a better immune reaction[80].
 Rama Roa et al. found positive effects of vitamin E (50-100 mg/kg feed) on the cell mediated immune response and the activity of anti-oxidative enzymes.
-A concentration of 10 mg/kg feed was not effective in this case [80].
+A concentration of 10 mg/kg feed was not effective in this case [81].
 It is believed that the effect of vitamin E on the immune response is based on the function of vitamin E as a lipophilic antioxidant, capable of preventing lipid peroxidation in membranes caused by free radicals.
 It is also shown that vitamin E promotes phagocytic activity of macrophages.
 An improved immune reaction is proven in cases of coccidiosis, colibacillosis, listeriosis in turkeys and when chicken were vaccinated against Newcastle disease or infectious bronchitis [1].
 Zhu et al. showed that supplementing turkeys with 100 or 200 IU vitamin E /kg feed resulted in a decreased incidence of L.monocytogenes infections after experimental inoculation.
-This is related to an increased CD4+ and CD8+ lymphocytes in the supplemented animals [81].
+This is related to an increased CD^{4+} and CD^{8+} lymphocytes in the supplemented animals [82].
 Also Erf et al. have showed that the inclusion of vitamin E (46 or 87 mg/kg feed) in the diet results in an increased percentage of mature CD4+ and CD8+ T-cells in the thymus and spleen of broilers at the age of seven weeks.
-Considering the central immunoregulatory role of these T-helper cells it would appear that additional vitamin E would be beneficial to the overall immunocompetence of broilers [82].
+Perez-Carbajal et al showed that higher levels of vitamin E are capable of improving the innate immune response, measured as heterophil and monocyte oxidative burst [83].
+Considering the central immunoregulatory role of these T-helper cells it would appear that additional vitamin E would be beneficial to the overall immunocompetence of broilers [84].

-Vitamin E is also a factor that can be important in coccidiosis; 100 IU/kg instead of 10 IU/kg resulted in a reduction of the growth retardation or mortality caused by E.tenella.
-Also for E.maxima infections the addition of higher levels of vitamin E resulted in improved weight gain and reduced amount of leasions and oocyst excretion.
+Vitamin E is also a factor that can be important in coccidiosis; 100 IU/kg instead of 10 IU/kg resulted in a reduction of the growth retardation or mortality caused by E. tenella.
+Also for E. maxima infections the addition of higher levels of vitamin E resulted in improved weight gain and reduced amount of leasions and oocyst excretion.
 In this study no effect could be found in chicken infected with E.tenella [31].